 Get the amount of space that is right for you

 Quick stats about vacation rentals in Lake Lure

 |360 properties have a pool|

 |600 properties are a good fit for families|

 All About Lake Lure

 Nestled at the base of the Blue Ridge Mountains in the heart of Hickory Nut Gorge, Lake Lure is a charming small town with stunning mountain views and a crystal-clear lake from which it takes its name.
 It’s known in popular culture as a filming location for cult classics, but it’s hardly a touristy stop-over.
 Less than an hour southeast of Asheville, Lake Lure is one of western North Carolina’s top destinations for outdoor recreation, thanks to its long bays, vast stretches of water, and a beautiful backdrop of mountain scenery.
 From hiking to birding, summer fishing to winter skiing, the area draws visitors seeking to soak in the beauty of nature from a cozy lakefront home base.

-When is the best time to stay in a vacation rental in Lake Lure?
+The best time to stay in a vacation rental in Lake Lure

 Chimney Rock State Park